UCLA Policy 140 : UCLA Awards and Honors

-Advisory Committees meet semi-annually to review the qualifications of nominees and forward their confidential recommendations to the Chancellor.
-The Chancellor has the authority to accept or reject their recommendations and to select an appropriate occasion to present the approved award, in consultation with the Vice Chancellor of External Affairs and the nominating campus official. (see Section IV., below)
+2. Advisory Committees meet semi-annually to review the qualifications of nominees and forward their confidential recommendations to the Chancellor.
+The Chancellor has the authority to accept or reject their recommendations and to select an appropriate occasion to present the approved award, in consultation with the Vice Chancellor of Strategic Communications and the nominating campus official. (see Section IV., below)

 B. Award Presentations

 UCLA Medals and Fiat Lux Awards should be presented by the Chancellor at occasions he/she determines are most suitable to honor the recipient.
 Suitable occasions could include a commencement ceremony, but neither The UCLA Medal nor The Fiat Lux Award should be viewed as a commencement award.
 For the purpose of honoring commencement speakers, schools may create their own individual awards of honor.

 III.
 AWARD CRITERIA

 A. Criteria for the awarding of The UCLA Medal

 1. The UCLA Medal should be bestowed upon individuals of exceptionally distinguished academic and professional achievement, whose body of work or contributions to society illustrate the highest ideals of UCLA, and whose career has manifestly benefited the public well beyond the demands of tradition, rank or direct service to the university.

 2. Philanthropy may not be a consideration for The UCLA Medal.

 B. Criteria for the awarding of The Fiat Lux Award